kylehoehns/approval-testing-demo/slidev/slides.md

 ---

 # Output
-Running the tests will create a new output file that will contain the output of all the executed test cases.
+Running the tests will create a new file that will contain the output of all the executed test cases.

 ```text
 FizzBuzzTest.testFizzBuzz.received.txt